King Louis XVI of France

 Queen Marie Antoinette with the couple’s three eldest children, painted by Marie Louise Élisabeth Vigée-Lebrun, c1786. source: Wikipedia

 Upon his grandfather’s death, Louis-Auguste became King Louis XVI of France on May 10, 1774.
-Just 19 years old, and notably unprepared for his role, he faced growing distrust of the monarchy and a country that was deeply in debt.
-However, he initially gained much support from the French people, often considering public opinion when making any decisions.
+Just 19 years old, and notably unprepared for his role, he faced growing distrust of the monarchy and a country deeply in debt.
+However, he initially gained support from the French people, often considering public opinion when making decisions.
 His coronation was held on June 11, 1775, at the Cathédrale Notre-Dame de Reims.
 In 1787, he issued the Edict of Versailles, to counteract the religious persecution that had been in place since the Edict of Fontainebleau 102 years earlier.
-Non-Catholics in France were given the right to openly practice their religions as received legal and civil status.
+Non-Catholics in France were given the right to openly practice their religion, and received legal and civil status.

 Loius XVI’s attempts at financial reforms angered the French people and contributed to the fall of the monarchy.
 As he saw his power diminishing, he was forced to convoke the Estates-General for the first time since 1614, to come up with solutions to the dire financial problems of the French government.
 Divided into three groups – the clergy (First Estate), the nobility (Second Estate), and the common people (Third Estate), they quickly came to an impasse over how votes would be taken.
 Eventually, in June 1789, the Third Estate declared itself as the National Assembly and asked the other two to join them, bringing about the outbreak of the French Revolution.
 Just weeks later, the revolutionaries stormed the Bastille.
 Within months, King Louis XVI saw the majority of his power handed over to the elected representatives of the French people.